gbraad/fedora-modularity/source/architecture/versioning/properties.rst

 -  Verify that layered modules or applications depend only on packages defined as external ABI, by checking rpm dependency chains

+Over time, we may find other ways to describe the external ABI of a module but, at present, RPMs are the best stand in.

 **Lifecycle:** Given that we define no formal policy on ABI lifecycle—rather leaving this up to policy—it follows that there is no strong requirement that version numbers of packages within a single